What is Stock Turnover Ratio?

 - Work in Progress (WIP)

 Since the stock turnover ratio counts the number of times that a company needed to replenish its inventory, a higher ratio implies that the company is converting inventory purchases into revenue more efficiently (and vice versa for a lower turnover ratio).

-The steps for calculating the ratio are as follows:
+The steps to calculate the stock turnover ratio are as follows:

-- Step 1: Calculate Average Inventory (Beginning and End of Period Balance)
+- Calculate Average Inventory (Beginning and End of Period Balance)

-- Step 2: Divide Cost of Goods Sold (COGS) by Average Inventory
+- Divide Cost of Goods Sold (COGS) by Average Inventory

 Stock Turnover Ratio Formula